JakeSSRN/LLM-Wiki/README.md

 **Llama.cpp** (GGUFs) chances are good you're using this.

-N-gpu-layers - number of layers to offload to GPU to accelerate CPU inference.
+- N-gpu-layers - number of layers to offload to GPU to accelerate CPU inference.
 0 = CPU only.

-N_ctx - context length of the model.
+- N_ctx - context length of the model.
 Usually predetermined, but may need to be set according to the model loaded occasionally.

-Threads - number of CPU threads to use.
+- Threads - number of CPU threads to use.
 Set to 1 if all layers have been loaded into GPU.
 Otherwise, set to number of physical cores your CPU has.

-Threads_batch - number of threads for batch processing.
+- Threads_batch - number of threads for batch processing.
 Set to total number of physical and virtual cores your CPU has.

-N_batch - batch size for prompt processing.
+- N_batch - batch size for prompt processing.

-Alpha _value - extends context length of a model with minor quality loss.
+- Alpha _value - extends context length of a model with minor quality loss.
 1.75 = 1.5x context, 25 = 2x context length.

-Rope_freq_base - similar to alpha value, extends context in older models like CodeLlama that have been finetuned with longer contexts.
+- Rope_freq_base - similar to alpha value, extends context in older models like CodeLlama that have been finetuned with longer contexts.

-Compress_poss_emb - original method for extending context length.
+- Compress_poss_emb - original method for extending context length.
 Straight across multiplier.
 Use only with models that have been fine tuned with this parameter adjusted.

-Tensorcores - to add.
+- Tensorcores - utilize Nvidia tensor cores to accelerate inference.
+Provides small gain in speed.

-No_offload_kqv - does not offload the K, Q, V to the GPU.
+- No_offload_kqv - does not offload the K, Q, V to the GPU.
 Saves VRAM but reduces performance

-No_mul_mat_q - disables the multi matrix kernels.
+- No_mul_mat_q - disables the multi matrix kernels.
 Likely reduces inference quality, especially at long contexts.
 Not sure why this would need to be used.

-No-mmap - loads the model into memory at once, possibly preventing I/O operations later on at the cost of a longer load time.
+- No-mmap - loads the model into memory at once, possibly preventing I/O operations later on at the cost of a longer load time.

-Mlock - force the system to keep the model in RAM rather than swapping or compressing.
+- Mlock - force the system to keep the model in RAM rather than swapping or compressing.
 Unsure of why this would be used.

-Numa - non-uniform memory access.
+- Numa - non-uniform memory access.
 May accelerate inference on multi-cPU systems.

-cpu - force CPU-compiled version of llama.cpp that uses CPU only.
+- cpu - force CPU-compiled version of llama.cpp that uses CPU only.
 Activated if llama.cpp doesn’t work otherwise.

-Tensor_split - if you have multiple GPUs, sets the amount of memory to allocate per GPU.
+- Tensor_split - if you have multiple GPUs, sets the amount of memory to allocate per GPU.

-No_use_fast - disables fast version of tokenizer.
+- No_use_fast - disables fast version of tokenizer.
 Use only if the tokenizer for the model doesn’t work at first.

-Disable_exllama - use when loading GPTQ models with transformers loader.
+- Disable_exllama - use when loading GPTQ models with transformers loader.
 They will not work otherwise.

 **HF loaders** - Similar to non-HF loaders, but with transformers samplers, and using the transformers tokenizer instead of the internal llama.cpp tokenizer.